raspberrypilearning/overall-page-structure/en/step_1.md

 The **main** is where you add all of the main content for your webpage.

-A **section** is used to divide the content of the main part of your webpage into different sections.
+A **section** is used to divide the content of the main part of your webpage into different bits.
 This is useful because different styling can be applied to each section.

 The **footer** can be used for a fun greeting or for essential information like a contact or link to a feedback form.
 It is typically very small.